-- a-1.
-[Distribution Companies] Capital investments in new and innovative capabilities, activities, and enablers are inherently more risky than investments in traditional assets due to their unproven track record and, as a result, the standard for cost recovery needs to reflect this additional risk. - b-2.
-[CEC[Clean Energy Caucus/CLC] It should be recognized that capital investments in new and innovative capabilities, activities, and enablers may have different risks from investments in traditional assets.
+- 1. [Distribution Companies] Capital investments in new and innovative capabilities, activities, and enablers are inherently more risky than investments in traditional assets due to their unproven track record and, as a result, the standard for cost recovery needs to reflect this additional risk. - 2.
+[Clean Energy Caucus/CLC] It should be recognized that capital investments in new and innovative capabilities, activities, and enablers may have different risks from investments in traditional assets.
 Although distribution companies currently bear the downside risk of disallowance if investments underperform, they should also have an opportunity to capture or share upside benefits when investments outperform expectations.
-The principle of risk symmetry is essential to promoting innovation and is recognized in the Utility of the Future Regulatory Framework - e-3.
+The principle of risk symmetry is essential to promoting innovation and is recognized in the Utility of the Future Regulatory Framework - 3.
 [AGO] Capital investments in some grid modernization technologies, particularly those that are new and innovative, may be more risky than investments in traditional assets.
 The level of such risk should be taken into account when determining the scope, scale, and potential bill impacts associated with such proposals.
-Customers should not bear the risk for new and innovative technologies.
+Customers should not bear the risk for new and innovative technologies. - 4.
+[Utilities] The prudent used and useful standard should be used for grid modernization investments.
+Notwithstanding the foregoing, reasonable investments that attempt to achieve grid modernization objectives should be eligible for recovery from customers [AGO] As with any other investment, utilities must be held accountable for estimated costs and benefits of grid modernization investments, and its estimated impacts on customer's bill and rates.